mathewlee11/lmfm/README.md

 #LMFM

 A factorisation machine written in cython, trained using Alternating Least Squares and sklearn compatible!
+Also recently added support for classification with LMFMClassifier, although I haven't tested it very much yet so there could be issues.

 #Installation
 ```pip install lmfm```